Indian economy shrinks 7.7% in fiscal 2020-21 amid pandemic

 India’s economy contracted at a 7.5% annual pace in the July-September quarter following a record slump of nearly 24% in the previous three months that pulled the country into a recession.
 India last suffered a recession in 1979-80 after an oil shock.

 A country enters a technical recession if its economy contracts for two successive quarters.
-India last suffered a recession in 1979-80 after an oil shock.

 The downturn followed a strict two-month lockdown imposed across the country beginning in March to combat the pandemic.
 It triggered massive unemployment in small and medium-sized businesses and left farmers in distress.